go-aah/docs/middleware.md

 ## Writing Middleware

-To create your own custom middleware, just comply to `aah.MiddlewareFunc`.
+To create custom middleware, just comply to `aah.MiddlewareFunc`.
 Once you created the middleware function.

 You can add your middleware into aah in three ways-